In a blog post today, Google is announcing a new program called Android Enterprise Recommended.

 The idea behind this program is to make it easier for enterprises to select Android devices, and to that end, it addresses features such as proper implementation of Android enterprise, support for Zero Touch, hardware specifications, speed and length of security updates (within 90 days, for three years), and availability of unlocked devices.
 Google will be testing these devices to ensure compliance.
 (Here are the initial devices.)

-Google also plans to expand the Android Enterprise Recommended program to other aspects of EMM, including training programs.
+According to the post, Google also plans to expand the Android Enterprise Recommended program to other aspects of EMM, including training programs.
+(Update: Android Enterprise Recommended for EMM Vendors was announced in 2019.)

 The point of the program isn’t to exclude other devices from enterprise consideration, though.